XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 # Capacity Planning

-Even the most minimally functional `rippled` server must contain the most recently validated Ledger versions to submit transactions to the network and verify the integrity of the XRP Ledger.
+Even the most minimally functional `rippled` server must contain the most recently validated ledger versions to submit transactions to the network and verify the integrity of the XRP Ledger.
 Beyond these, consider the following server requirements:

 - Handling ever-increasing transaction volume
 - Servicing transaction reporting information to clients